 Grand Traverse of the Jura

 The Grande Traversée du Jura (or GTJ) is a fabulous journey over the Jura mountains crossing through France and parts of Switzerland.
 Located not far from Geneva, the journey is made on classic cross country skis.
 This 180km, long distance ski trail was first completed in 1978 and is nearly all on prepared, pressed tracks.
+If it is peace and tranquility and a true taste of authentic mountain life you seek then look no further!

 The route starts in the Val de Morteau in the Doubs département and finishes at Giron in the Ain département crossing the Jura and the Haut-Jura regional nature reserves.
 The ski route with it's varied terrain and relief can't fail to impress you with it's natural charm and beautiful landscapes.
+The inhabitants take immense pride in their local produce and culture - and this journey offers a taste of it all.

 - Ski 180km on prepared trails - Ascend 3300m - Descend 3520m!